wendyverdonk93/docs/content/getting-started/test-your-integration/_index.md

 3. Select the transaction to view the **Transaction details** page.
 4. Under __Offline actions__, in the __Status__ field, check that you correctly received the MultiSafepay request.
 For information about errors, see [HTTP errors](/faq/errors-explained/http-errors/).

-## Go live

-To start processing real transactions, sign up for a live account.
-See [Onboarding](/faq/getting-started/onboarding/).

-**Note:** Once your live account is approved, ensure you use the new __live__ API key from your MultiSafepay Control instead of your test API key.

 For any questions, email the Integration Team at <integration@multisafepay.com>

+**Note:** Once your live account is approved, ensure you use the API key from your live account instead of your test account.

+## About testing

+{{< two-buttons href-2="/getting-started/test-your-integration/test-payment-details" header-2="Read more" text-2="Test payment details" img-2="/svgs/arrow-thin-right.svg" alt-2="Right arrow" >}}

+{{< two-buttons href-2="/getting-started/test-your-integration/testing-refunds" header-2="Read more" text-2="Testing refunds" img-2="/svgs/arrow-thin-right.svg" alt-2="Right arrow" >}}

+## Next steps

+{{< two-buttons
+href-1="/getting-started/build-your-integration" header-1="Previous" text-1="Build your integration" img-1="/svgs/arrow-thin-left.svg" alt-1="Left arrow"

+href-2="/getting-started/go-live" header-2="Next" text-2="Onboard and go live" img-2="/svgs/arrow-thin-right.svg" alt-2="Right arrow" >}}